gnieboer/tsp-redesign/index.md

 </button>
 <div id="l2030" class="usa-accordion-content" markdown="1">

-Consider if you were born 1963 – 1972, or plan to need your TSP savings between 2025 and 2034.
+Consider if you plan to begin withdrawing from your TSP account between 2028 and 2032 or you were born between 1965 and 1969.

 [Learn more]({{ site.baseurl }}/funds-lifecycle/l-2030/){:.learn-more}